icazzaniga/MDIntrinsicDimension/docs/quickstart.rst

 It is also possible to change the default parameters as follows:

-Change :mark:`projection_method` and :mark:`projection_kwargs`.
+2. Change :mark:`projection_method` and :mark:`projection_kwargs`.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Projections are used as preliminary step for the reduction of the total dimension number by removing rigid body roto-translations.

-Several projection types can be computed, relying on Moleculekit projection package avaialbility.
+Several projection types can be used, relying on `MoleculeKit projections <https://software.acellera.com/moleculekit/moleculekit.projections.html>`_ package avaialbility.

-The selected projection must be called as a string with the first letter in upper case:
+The selected projection must be called as a string with the first letter in upper case, the same way they are defined in MoleculeKit projections:

 .. code-block:: python